imohag9/POMLSDK.jl/docs/src/getting_started.md

 ## Basic Concepts

-POMLSDK.jl implements the following key concepts from the POML standard:
+PomlSDK.jl implements the following key concepts from the POML standard:

 - **Prompt**: The root object that contains all prompt elements
 - **Hierarchy**: A tree structure where elements can be nested within each other